• Skip to main content

 Loggerhead

 Loggerhead turtles are the most common type of sea turtle in Florida.
 These Florida sea turtles have brown shells and yellow bellies.
 They are medium-sized, typically about 275 pounds when fully grown.
-But even if they are the most common sea turtles in Florida, it’s still exciting to see one!
+They may be the most common sea turtles in Florida, but it’s still exciting to see one!

 Leatherback

 Leatherback turtles are XL-size sea turtles weighing up to 550-2000 pounds when fully grown!
-So if you see an enormous turtle, it’s probably a leatherback.
+If you see an enormous turtle, it’s probably a leatherback.
 They are also the only Florida sea turtle to have a one-piece shell.
-Along with the three sea turtles species below, the leatherback is on the Endangered Species List.
-The Loggerhead is not, but it is considered threatened.
+Along with the three sea turtle species below, the leatherback is on the Endangered Species List.
+While the Loggerhead is not endangered, it is considered threatened.

 Fun fact: the largest leatherback sea turtle (or any sea turtle) ever found was 2019 pounds.